Research Degrees in

 The Educational and Social Research Institute is an internationally recognised centre of excellence for applied educational research and evaluation and is a thriving research community.
-It covers 5 main areas - difference and diversity in urban education; ICT, pedagogy and learning; early years, language and literacy; mathematics and science education; and professional issues in education.
+It supports research students in a wide variety of areas, including: difference and diversity in urban education; youth and community; learning technology; children and childhood; language and literacy; mathematics and science education; teacher education; informal learning; higher education pedagogy, policy and practice; games, play and learning; teacher education; and professional issues in education.

 Potential applicants are expected to have a good first degree (2:1 or above) or equivalent experience and hold a Master's degree in a relevant area.
 In addition we expect students for whom English is not their first language to demonstrate a IELTS score of 7.0 or equivalent.
 In exceptional cases we may consider applications from candidates with lower scores who, if accepted, would be expected to undertake further English language study before commencement.

 Places on our PhD programme will be awarded based on the quality of the application, availability of an appropriate supervisory team, and successful interview.
 In developing the proposal, applicants are strongly advised to read about the research interests of staff and the research groups in the Faculty of Education.
 We will not be able to find a supervisory team for a proposal that does not fit with these interests.